 The story has three main parts.
 In the first, our Joey comes to Interworld, is trained, goes on a mission, and it all goes wrong.
 In the second part he has his memory wiped and tries to regain his old life…but fails.
 In the third part he reenters the fray on his own, bent on righting things, and heading straight into mortal peril.

 My favorite character in the book is Joey’s sidekick, Hue.
 Despite being unable to talk, this animated beach-ball creature is surprisingly communicative, resourceful and in the end very human.

 There’s a lot of familiar elements here.
 I’d cite the magical realms drawn by Steve Ditko in his Doctor Strange stories, Robert Heinlein’s “Space Cadet,” Roger Zelazny’s “Nine Princes in Amber,” and perhaps Legion of Super-Heroes stories from the 1970s.
 There are also enough new elements and plot twists to keep it fresh and entertaining.

 With collaborations, it’s always tempting to try to guess who contributed what.
 Then the writers can snicker when you get it wrong, as I probably will.
 Joey’s first person narrative, especially in the early chapters, is very American, and more self-aware than most of Neil’s characters, and that seems like Michael’s work to me.
 Likewise the Interworld training camp.
 The Walking parts and the Ditkoish realm seem likely to be by Neil.
 Beyond that, I can’t say.

-A fun read, not earth-shakingly original, but by the end I was wishing I could read more, and would welcome a sequel if there ever is one.
+A fun read, not earth-shakingly original, but by the end I was wishing I could read more, and there are two sequels I will try at some point.
 Recommended.